jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Top right select `Actions` button
 * Select `Destroy`
 * On next page confirm by selecting `Destroy` again
+* Enter the name of this cluster to enable deletion

 ### Load Balancer
 * Left side bar select Networking
 * Select Load Balancers
+* Select the top Load Balancer
 * Select Settings
 * Scroll to bottom and select Destroy
+* Select the Confirm button
 * Repeat for all Load Balancers

 *End of Section*